Anthony Chenevix-Trench: Fettes College

 Chenevix-Trench also continued his practice of administering corporal punishment in private; as the 1970s progressed, this was increasingly an anachronism when many schools were beginning to abandon caning.
 After complaints, its use in the school as a whole was discussed by the governors in December 1978, but their eventual conclusion was merely to require proper records to be kept, allow only the headmaster and housemasters to use corporal punishment, and to insist that it be specifically a last resort.
 By this time, despite having brought the school back from threatened bankruptcy and rejuvenated its fortunes entirely, Chenevix-Trench was once again starting to lose his grip on himself.
 His father had died in 1964, and his brothers Christopher and Richard in 1971 and 1977 respectively; he himself was increasingly a victim to fatigue, and also to intense regret at what he felt was his failure at Eton.
 He once again resorted to heavy drinking, trying unsuccessfully to conceal it from his wife.
 On numerous occasions he had to miss appointments due to drunkenness, and he also used corporal punishment on the wrong boy at least once.
 In February 1978, he was admitted to hospital suffering from a massive intestinal haemorrhage.
 He was soon well enough to leave hospital, but was pressured by the governors into announcing that he would retire in August 1979.
 He attended a series of events to mark his leaving, and in June 1979 he briefed his successor Cameron Cochrane on his hopes and plans for the school, telling his wife "I've handed my life's work over to Cochrane and I'm happy."
 Two days later he died during an emergency intestinal operation, aged sixty, before his term as headmaster had officially come to an end.
+He was cremated at Warriston Crematorium, Edinburgh.